 It is essential to maintain satisfactory progress in your candidature to maintain enrolment.
 The majority of progress reviews have a satisfactory progress outcome.
 If your committee make this recommendation on your progress review form, you are doing well and are expected to continue with your research plan with the next progress review date in mind.

 Extension to candidature

-If you have no more extensions available and your committee assess you as being likely to submit your thesis within one or two years, they may recommend you to lapse in good standing or for a late submission.
-Go to Lapse in good standing and Late submission to check if you are eligible.
+If you have no more extensions available and your committee assess you as being likely to submit your thesis within one or two years, they may recommend you to lapse or for a late submission.
+Go to Lapsed candidature and Late submission to check if you are eligible.

 My progress is not satisfactory

 Your advisory committee may identify that you are not progressing as expected in your candidature.
 This may affect the continuation of your enrolment or completion of your thesis within the maximum course duration.
 To get you back on track, they will recommend one of two intervention strategies:

 - The committee provide you with support, advise you of a progress plan, and set a reasonable deadline usually no more than three months for the agreed achievements.